danlyke/nodejspresentation/presentation.md

 ## Derby vs Meteor

-- Meteor: GPL, own package manager, "Fibers"
+- Meteor: GPL, own package manager, "Fibers", shakey security
-- Derby: MIT, npm, callbacks
+- Derby: MIT, npm, callbacks, some support for JavaScript-less HTML (helloo accessibility!)

+---

+## So not quite there yet

+Other languages have fully-formed frameworks and content management systems, Node has some components upon which you can hang an app.

 ---